- TradeDay calculates the Maximum Drawdown limit depending on the type of evaluation you purchased.

 If you join a $100k evaluation program, the starting balance will be $100,000, the TMD will be set at $97,000.
 When you have an account balance of $103,000 your TMD will be at $100,000 where it freezes, and you are not allowed to go below this balance.

-Why do we have this trailing maximum drawdown rule?
+Why do we have a maximum drawdown rule?

 Unfortunately, not everyone who tries trading succeeds, and we need a way to measure if your trading strategies are working.

-By putting a trailing limit on the amount you can lose, we can track your success, and measure your ability to be consistent in your trading.
+By putting a limit on the amount you can lose, we can track your success and measure your ability to be consistent in your trading.

 A drawdown limit is a risk management tool.
-Its a way that a trading group will manage their risk on a trader.
+It's a way for a trading group to manage their risk to a trader.
 At some point a trading group will want to stop the trader losing money, so they will put in a drawdown limit which will be the maximum they will allow that trader to lose.

 Was this article helpful?